 Glimpse the future and get inspired!

-Greater Lafayette Mini Maker Faire features hands-on making, building & hacking, crafting, garage technology, arts and creativity for sale, and robots on October 14th, 2017.
+Greater Lafayette Mini Maker Faire features hands-on making, building & hacking, crafting, garage technology, arts and creativity for sale, and robots.
 The Greater Lafayette Mini Maker Faire is hosted by Imagination Station in collaboration with Make Media.

 Maker Faire is the Greatest Show (and Tell) on Earth—a family-friendly showcase of invention, creativity and resourcefulness, and a celebration of the Maker movement.
 It’s a place where people show what they are making, and share what they are learning.
 Makers range from tech enthusiasts to crafters to homesteaders to scientists to garage tinkerers.
 They are of all ages and backgrounds.
 The aim of Maker Faire is to entertain, inform, connect and grow this community.